Self-care for the highly sensitive parent ~

 Build some down time into your day, and be deliberate about how you use it.
 When you need to re-charge, make sure to do something that actually fills your tank.

-As much as I love catching up on the phone with a friend, that’s not the best way for me to recharge after a loud and busy homeschool morning.
+Although I love catching up on the phone with a friend, that’s not the best way for me to recharge after a loud and busy homeschool morning.

-I’m much better off with a cup of coffee and a good book.
+As a highly sensitive parent, I’m much better off with a cup of coffee and a good book.